theammir/langtons-ant/README.md

 * ### Info
     This is simple Langton's ant simulation written by TheAmmiR and IceFox-L.
 * ### Rules
-    There are grid.
+    There is a grid.
 Each cell of The Grid can be filled in any color.
     The Grid is populated by ant.
-Ant is implemented as one cell on The Grid.
+Ant is implemented as one cell of The Grid.
     Each move the ant fills the cell he's standing on with next declared color and turns left or right.
-    If cell is filled with last set color, ant fills it with default.
+    If cell is filled with last set color, the ant fills it with default one.
 * ### Running
     * First, you have to open `colors_config.txt` and fill it.
 The template is already in the file - it looks like
         ```fix